Let’s not kids ourselves.

 Only a few can actually achieve this.
-I’d still love to do it myself, although in all honesty, lockdown had make me appreciate the old office life much more than I ever thought possible.
+I’d still love to do it myself, although in all honesty, lockdown has made me appreciate the old office life much more than I ever thought possible.

-But whatever your reason for blogging, I’m going to tell you how I thought I almost Icracked it.
-And hopefully you’ll learn some basically lessons along the way.
+But whatever your reason for blogging, I’m going to tell you how I almost cracked it.
+And hopefully, you’ll learn some basically lessons along the way.

 Over ten years ago, back in 2008, I thought I would start my own website (didn’t even call it a blog back then) to try and make some cash from affiliate marketing.

-I worked on social marketing myself (still do) and was aware of how much affiliate websites could earn.
+I worked in digital marketing myself (still do) and was aware of how much affiliate websites could earn.

 So I signed up for Affiliate Window.

 I didn’t spend too much time deliberating.
-I literally picked the first merchant (term for website on affiliate network) that I liked the look of.
+I literally picked the first merchant (term for a website on an affiliate network) that I liked the look of.